Neural-Net-Studios/IrisNeuralNetworkInVk/README.md

 # IrisNeuralNetworkInVk
-We made easy neural network and we put it in VK.
+We made easy neural network and put it in VK.